merative/acd-containers/src/pages/installing/prereqs.md

   - A persistent volume claim against a [ReadWriteMany shared file system](https://docs.openshift.com/container-platform/4.6/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage)
     - This is most often used with on prem clouds based clusters based on VMWare or OpenStack with an NFS file system.
 If using a shared file system ensure it supports persisent volume claims of Read Write Many access mode across all zones and nodes of the cluster.
   - An object bucket
     - On IBM Cloud - IBM Cloud Object Storage (COS) with a Regional bucket in the same cloud region as the cluster using Standard Storage Class
     - On AWS - S3 Bucket in the same region
 - Command line tools
   - [oc](https://docs.openshift.com/container-platform) - Openshift CLI for interacting with the cluster
   - [cloud-pak-cli](https://github.com/IBM/cloud-pak-cli) - CASE CLI for interacting with CASE bundles
-- Dedicated namespace
+- A dedicated openshift project (namespace) to deploy acd into
-- Secrets
+- Secrets for pulling images and accessing a storage bucket
-- Image mirroring (for pulling images from different registries)
+- Image mirroring (optional; for pulling images from different registries or running in airgap mode)

 ## Resources Required